Lewis and Clark's Columbia River

 Lewis and Clark passed the area of Columbia City on November 5, 1805, on their way to camp at Prescott Beach.
 On their return they camped at Deer Island on March 28, 1806, passing by the area of Columbia City on March 29, 1806.
 They make no mention of the area.

-The Columbia City Website (2007) mentions an Indian village called "Cumahi".
+The Columbia City website (2007) mentions an Indian village called "Cumahi".

 "...
 The steamboat navigation was started on the Columbia River by the building of the combination sail and steam sidewheel ship "Beaver" launched in 1834 at London, England, for the Columbia and Willamette River traffic by the Hudson Bay Company.
 On its first voyage up the Columbia River to where it was to be based at Fort Vancouver, it would have gone by the sight that is now Columbia City.
 All that was here then was an Indian fishing village, which they called "Cumahi."
-There is no way to tell how it was spelled for the Indians did not have a written language. ..." ["columbia-city.org" Website, 2007]
+There is no way to tell how it was spelled for the Indians did not have a written language. ..." ["columbia-city.org" website, 2007]

-Today's Columbia City was founded in 1867 by Jacob and Joseph Caples.
+The current Columbia City was founded in 1867 by Jacob and Joseph Caples.
 The Caples Post Office was established in 1871.
 Jacob and Joseph Caples had hoped the city would become a railroad terminus for the Willamette Valley Railroad, however the terminus ended in Portland instead.

 The "City of Columbia City" was incorporated in 1926.